 No matter what New York City neighborhood you're in during the holiday season, you're sure to be impressed by the festive lights and decorations.
-Check out these Christmas trees, many with lighting ceremonies, all around New York City, during the 2017 holiday season.
+Check out these best-of-the-best Christmas trees, many with lighting ceremonies, all around New York City, during the 2017 holiday season.

 Rockefeller Center Christmas Tree

 The most celebrated of Christmas trees, the Rockefeller Center Christmas Tree is a classic New York City destination for holiday visitors and residents alike.
 The light switch was thrown on the world-famous tree on Nov.
 29, 2017, and the lights will stay on until Jan.
 7, 2018.

 02 of 09

 Since the 1980s, the American Museum of Natural History has celebrated the holiday season with its highly original origami tree.
 It's on view from Nov.
 20, 2017, to Jan.
 7, 2018.

 03 of 09

 The Metropolitan Museum of Art's Christmas tree and Neapolitan Baroque creche will be on display from Nov.
 21, 2017, to Jan.
 7, 2018.
 The 20-foot blue spruce features 18th-century Neapolitan angels and cherubs flanking the nativity scene at its base in the museum's Medieval Sculpture Hall.

 The Peace Tree in the Cathedral of St. John the Divine is decorated with 1,000 paper cranes and other peace symbols.
 Children can participate in a workshop to learn to make the cranes, and you can also take a walking tour of the cathedral that highlights the pre-Christian origins of Christmas, as well as the ways the cathedral celebrates the holidays.
 The Peace Tree will be up from early December to just after Christmas.Continue to 5 of 9 below.